DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

     display: none;
   }
 </style>
-# Dma Tuple Fields
+# Process Fields

-The specification for Dma Tuple has these fields:
+The specification for Process
+has these fields:

 `name`{ #name }

 :   **Required**-*string*<br>
-    Short name to identify the DMA Tuple
+    Short name to identify the Process

     === "Example"